M. F. Enterprises

+Overview

 M.F.'s best-known character was Captain Marvel (no relation to the Fawcett Comics, DC Comics or Marvel Comics superheroes of that name), a crimefighting alien android who could detach his head, limbs and hands and send them flying off in all directions whenever he shouted "Split!" and reattach them when he shouted "Xam!".

-M. F. Enterprises also published Henry Brewster from February 1966 to September 1967, a teen-humor comic created by artist Bob Powell, which lasted seven issues and followed the adventures and misadventures of the red-headed All-American teenager and his friends: the big, squeaky-voiced jock Animal; brainy, bespectacled Weenie; and the beautiful Debbie and Melody.
+M. F. Enterprises also published Henry Brewster, a teen-humor comic created by artist Bob Powell, which ran for seven issues from February 1966 to September 1967.
+It followed the adventures and misadventures of the titular red-headed all-American teenager and his friends: the big, squeaky-voiced jock "Animal"; the brainy, bespectacled "Weenie"; and the beautiful Debbie and Melody.
 Their teacher was a former secret agent named Mr. Secrett, who was always happy to lend a handy gadget when needed.

-Although the M. F. Enterprises brand stopped publishing comics in 1967, publisher Myron Fass continued with his Eerie Publications line of black-and-white mostly horror comic magazines until 1981.
+Although the M. F. Enterprises brand stopped publishing comics in 1967, publisher Myron Fass continued to publish Great West magazine under the imprint, as well as with his Eerie Publications line of black-and-white mostly horror comic magazines until 1981.